Education-Related Tax Deductions and Credits for College Tuition & Expenses

 1. Lifetime Learning Credit (LLC)

 Suppose you are a student proceeding in a professional degree.
 In that case, a graduate, an undergraduate degree, or you are currently in a technical college, then LLC is the first benefit for you.
-LLC benefits are offered only to qualified students who are currently enrolled in eligible institutions of higher learning.
-If you are looking to claim this credit, you have to remember that the maximum you can get is $2,000.
+The LLC is ideal for graduate students, those taking professional development courses, or undergraduates who have already used up their eligibility for other credits.

 LLC can only be claimed by anyone who fits the following descriptions.

 In my opinion, AOTC is a more exciting college student tax credit than LLC.
 Not to make comparisons, but AOTC offers more credit than LLC does.
-Firstly, there is a maximum claim of $2,500 which can be claimed in the event that it happens to be larger than your total liability.
-AOTC can only be claimed within the first four years of higher learning.
+Generally considered the most lucrative credit, the AOTC is available for the first four years of post-secondary education.

 While some credits are still in action and claimable, you can still claim this one although it has expired.
 With a maximum possible deduction of $4,000, it is perhaps the one offering the highest amount among the rest.